Jul

 Bryan Harvey38710.423.350.70.1942.636717710.5

-Compared to the Hall of Fame bullpen, Harvey boasts the leading strikeout rate, opponent batting average, and fielding independent pitching.
+Compared to the Hall of Fame bullpen, Harvey boasts the leading strikeout rate, lowest opponent batting average, and best fielding independent pitching.
 He compares favorably in most categories in which he is not the leader.

 Note that Harvey is shown in action wearing a Marlins uniform.
 Topps’ production of these cards in mid-season allowed the set to show players from expansion teams in game situations compared while other cards had to settle for posed publicity shots.